A new construction of CAT(0) cube complexes: Hyperbolicity criteria for coupled link cube complexes

-\begin{definition} A {\em square} in a simplicial complex $\Gamma$ is any subgraph isomorphic to a square (\emph{i.e.} a cycle of length $4$).
-An {\em empty square} is a square which is also a full subgraph of $\Gamma^{(1)}$ (\emph{i.e.} in $\Gamma$ there is no edge forming a diagonal of the square). \end{definition}
+\begin{de} A {\em square} in a simplicial complex $\Gamma$ is any subgraph isomorphic to the boundary of a square (\emph{i.e.} a cycle of length $4$).
+A square in $\Gamma$ is \emph{flat} if it is a full subcomplex (\emph{i.e.} in $\Gamma$ there are no edges joining two diagonally opposite vertices of the square). \end{de}